Children’s song, U.K.

 It also makes a collection of carols from North America ("Jingle Bells", "Santa Claus is coming to town"), but also popular South American carols like "Huachi Torito".
 Even more, it includes famous Christmas songs like "Rudolph, the red-nosed reindeer", "White Christmas", and many others.

-The musical piece presented above is titled "Oranges and Lemons" and is one of Singing Bell's Children's Songs.
+The musical piece presented above is titled "Oranges and Lemons" and is one of Singing Bell's Nursery rhymes.

 All songs are offered for free mp3 download in their instrumental version.
 You can also download their music score in jpg, their lyrics and teaching ideas for singing in class or in a choir.
 The very same material might also be used simply as a karaoke version where anyone can sing along these Christmas Carols and children songs.